michaelsung/dotfiles/README.md

 - clone to ~/.dotfiles
 - pull in git submodules
-- use stow to symlink dotfiles `stow alacritty helix lf zellij zsh`
+- use stow to symlink dotfiles `stow alacritty neovim lf zellij zsh`

 ## Troubleshooting